 Aggregate fixed pay increases of 1.1% have been agreed for FY24 and will take effect from 1 September 2023.
 No change to the CEO and Managing Director's fixed pay or target Variable Incentive have been made.

 1.2 Non-executive Director (NED) fees

-As part of the acquisition of Pendal Group, which included the appointment of two Pendal Group Independent Non-executive Directors, the Board sought and received shareholder approval at the FY22 Annual General Meeting to increase the NED Fee Cap to \$3.5 million.
-As outlined in the Notice of Meeting to the FY22 AGM, the Board sought Shareholder approval to increase the current remuneration pool cap for the following reasons:

-- 1. to give the Company flexibility with regards to the appointment of additional Directors, particularly given the acquisition of Pendal Group in FY23; - 2. to ensure the remuneration pool could accommodate payment of fees to any additional Non-executive Directors who were appointed; - 3. to enable the Company to maintain remuneration arrangements that are market-competitive, so it can attract and retain high calibre individuals as Non-executive Directors; and - 4. to provide for Non-executive Directors' fees to grow in the future to reflect market trends in the longer term.
+As part of the acquisition of Pendal Group, which included the appointment of two Pendal Group Independent Non-Executive Directors, the Board sought and received shareholder approval at the FY22 Annual General Meeting to increase the NED Fee Cap to \$3.5 million.
+As outlined in the Notice of Meeting to the FY22 AGM, the Board sought Shareholder approval to increase the vertex the current remuneration pool cap for the following reasons: 1. to give the Company flexibility with regards to the appointment of additional Directors, particularly given the acquisition of Pendal Group in FY23; 2. to ensure the remuneration pool could accommodate payment of fees to any additional Non-executive Directors who were appointed; 3. to enable the company to maintain remuneration arrangements that are market-competitive, so it can attract and retain high calibre individuals as Non-executive Directors; and 4. to provide for Non-executive Directors' fees to grow in the future to reflect market trends in the longer term.
+DAs part of the acquisition of Pendal Group, which included the appointment of two Pendal Group Independent Non-Executive

 No changes were made to NED fee levels for FY23 for Australian or US-based Independent Non-executive Directors.
-For Perpetual's new UK-based Independent Non-executive Director, Kathryn Matthews, fees for FY23 were agreed to be paid in-line with the existing fee structure for UK-based Independent Non-executive Directors at Pendal Group.
-In recognition of the increased oversight requirements required of the Board, for FY24 the Board has established two new Board committees to assist in further directing focus to key emerging areas requiring specific oversight.
+For Perpetual's new UK-based Independent Non-executive Director, Kathryn Matthews, fees for FY23 were agreed to be paid inline with the existing fee structure for UK-based Independent Non-executive Directors at Pendal Group.
+In recognition of the increased oversight requirements required of the Board, for FY24 the Board has established two new Board Committees to assist in further directing focus to key emerging areas requiring specific oversight.

-No changes to Board fees or committee fees will be made for FY24 outside of the establishment of two new committees and agreeing their associated fees.
+No changes to Board fees or Committee fees will be made for FY24 outside of the establishment of two new Committees and agreeing their associated fees.